IraanC/IraanC/README.md

 <h2>
 <p align="justify">
  Graduating in Information Systems && Administrative Technician. <br>
- I'm passionate about technology,  sports and an aspiring Data Analyst with a passion for turning numbers into actionable insights.
+ I'm passionate about technology and sports.
+I'm an aspiring Data Analyst with a passion for turning numbers into actionable insights.
  I'm at the beginning of my data journey, but I'm looking forward to learning and growing in this fascinating area.
   <r></r>
  <br>